roblebob/ud801-popular-movies/README.md

-In trying to familiarize myself with design principle like MVVM, Repositories, ... the following architecture is chosen:
+In trying to familiarize myself with design principle *(e.g.: MVVM, Repositories, ...)* the following architecture is chosen: